• Heit neurointerventional research lab

 Principal Investigator

-Dr. Heit is an Assistant Professor of Radiology and, by courtesy, of Neurosurgery at Stanford University.
+Dr. Heit is an Associate Professor of Radiology and, by courtesy, of Neurosurgery at Stanford University.
 He is the Chief of Neuroimaging and Neurointervention (interim) at Stanford University, the Director of Neuroradiology at the Stanford Stroke Center, and the Director of the Stanford Neurointerventional Surgery Fellowship at Stanford.

 His interest in research was piqued as an undergraduate student at the University of Colorado at Boulder, where he was a member of Tom Cech's lab.
 He completed his MD and PhD degrees at Stanford University, an internal medicine internship at the Brigham and Women's Hospital, a radiology residency at Massachusetts General Hospital, and a neurointerventional radiology fellowship at Stanford.
 He has been an attending neurointerventional surgeon and physician scientist at Stanford since 2015.